PRESENTATION GUIDELINES

 Presentation Upload for Oral Abstract Presenters

-All oral abstract session presenters uploaded their final presentation prior to the Conference via a Presentation Upload Platform.
+Presentations will NOT be accepted onsite.
+All oral abstract session presenters upload their final presentation prior to the Conference via a Presentation Upload Platform.
 The upload process is in place to ensure that all sessions run smoothly.
-Failure to submit your presentation by the deadline could result in errors and/or missing information in your presentation.
+Failure to submit your presentation by the Friday, April 17 deadline could result in errors and/or missing information in your presentation.

 Format Requirements